 5) Right Livelihood

 This is an exceedingly broad precept, based on many moral principles.
 It is not just that we must abstain from livelihood that breaks those principles, we must engage in livelihood that embodies them.
 Our livelihood must not only not harm others, it must genuinely benefit others.
 For example, we cannot be dishonest, but neither should we be persuading people to buy items or services that are unnecessary.
-Selling cosmetics is a prime example of parasitic livelihood.
-There are many ways to cheat or steal and we must be sure our mode of livelihood is far from them–not skirting or just avoiding them narrowly.
+There are many ways to cheat or steal and we must be sure our mode of livelihood is far from them, not skirting or just avoiding them narrowly.
 Scrupulous honesty on all levels is mandatory.
 Further, livelihood encompasses our relationships with others such as suppliers, employees, government regulations, promotion (advertising)–every single aspect of business.
 And it also includes the highest standards in all aspects, as well.
 As I say, the scope of this is so vast that it is impossible to spell it all out, and frankly a worthy aspirant can figure it out without having every detail set forth.
-(That, too, is the way of the West, the way of moral evasion and failure.)

 6) Right Effort